SegataLab/cFMD/README.md

 ### Acknowledgements

-The MASTER EU Consortium was funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 818368.
-This resource was also partially supported by the European Union’s Horizon Europe programme (project DOMINO-101060218).
+The MASTER EU Consortium was funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 818368.
+This resource is also supported by the European Union’s Horizon Europe programme (project DOMINO-101060218).